 Cyber resilience is the alignment of prevention, detection and response capabilities to manage, mitigate and move on from cyberattacks (Ponemon Institute)

 Analysts, insurance companies, and other firms have been mapping the main – perceived – threats and risks for businesses each year for a long time now.
-Among all the potential perils for organizations, cyber incidents gradually were seen as more important risks over the years as digital technologies became critical: from data breaches and cyberattacks to unexpected outages of critical systems.
+Among all the potential perils for organizations, cyber incidents gradually were seen as more important risks over the years as digital technologies became critical: from data breaches and cyberattacks to unexpected outages of critical systems, often through supply chain attacks or third-party attacks.

 Sometimes their perceived risk to business continuity and business overall moved up or down a bit in annual overviews of such perceived dangers and threats.
 Still, in general, the impact of cyber incidents has grown, as has their ranking in these lists of – perceived – risks.